gradle/gradle/design-docs/dependency-management-for-jvm-components.md

 ### Open Issues

-- Perform exact match on null variant values, or treat null value as "wildcard" match (compatible with any value for this variant dimension)?
 - How to resolve 2 binary types that share a variant dimension name, but with a different return type: e.g. both variants have `buildType` dimension, but
     - One is typed as `String` the other is typed as `BuildType extends Named`
     - One is typed as `BuildType extends Named` and the other is typed as `DifferentBuildType extends Named`